odin-lang/odin-lang.org/content/docs/overview.md

 ```
 This is the default behaviour in C, whilst the default behaviour in Odin is to zero the memory.

+**Note:** `---` is not a contract in that all memory is uninitialized, but that it may be.
+For example, as a side-effect of an implementation detail, padding in a struct must be zeroed to permit trivial bitwise memory comparison.

 #### Built-in procedures

 For the full list of builtin-procedures, see the documentation for [package builtin](https://pkg.odin-lang.org/base/builtin/).